nenosinc/iCloudDocumentSync/CONTRIBUTING.md

 2. When you've finished making changes and testing, select the *Framework* target from the scheme selector in the upper-left corner of Xcode.
 Click on Build / Run.
 Xcode will generate the framework and write it to the project folder.

 #### Documentation Guidelines
 Before submitting any changes, make sure that you've documented those changes.
 The changes you make should be noted in the Changelog.md file.
 If necessary, make the appropriate updates in the Readme.md file.
 You should also write appropriate documentation in the code (using comments).
-You can use documentation comments to create and modfy documentation.
+You can use documentation comments to create and modify documentation.
 Always write the documentation comments in the header, above the related method, property, etc. Write regular comments with your code in the implementation too.
 Here's an example of a documentation comment:

     /// One line documentation comments can use the triple forward slash
     @property (strong) NSObject *object;

-    /** Multi-line documentation comments can use the forward slash with a double asterik at the beginning and a single asterick at the end.
+    /** Multi-line documentation comments can use the forward slash with a double asterisk at the beginning and a single asterisk at the end.
         @description Use different keys inside of a multi-line documentation comment to specify various aspects of a method.
 There are many available keys that Xcode recognizes: @description, @param, @return, @deprecated, @warning, etc. The documentation system also recognizes standard markdown formatting within comments.
 When building the documentation, this information will be appropriately formatted in Xcode and the Document Browser.

-        @param parameterName Paramater Description.
+        @param parameterName Parameter Description.
 The @param key should be used for each parameter in a method.
 Make sure to describe exactly what the parameter does and if it can be nil or not.
         @return Return value.
 Use the @return key to specify a return value of a method. */
     - (BOOL)alwaysWriteDocumentCommentsAboveMethods:(NSObject *)paramName;